CityOfBoston/boston.gov-d7/readme.md

 > This project is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).
 >
 > All contributions to this project will be released under the CC0 dedication.
 By submitting a pull request, you are agreeing to comply with this waiver of copyright interest.

+## Labels on Issues

+Labels’ filtering on issues helps us stay organized.
+Below we have provided more meaning to some of the less obviously named labels.

+* Both sites: Alongside Boston.gov, we at the City connect our employees [many of which are also Boston residents] with simple and easy-to-access information via an internal website called ‘The Hub’.
+The Hub is built from the same source code as Boston.gov, which allows us to leverage our development resources.
+The ‘both sites’ label means that the development work will apply to both Boston.gov and the Hub.
+* Hub only: At times, there are website features needed only by the Hub.
+The ‘Hub only’ label pinpoints these issues.